ryanoolala/terraform-aws-serverless-permission/README.md

 The base policy and idea came from [https://github.com/Open-SL/serverless-permission-generator](https://github.com/Open-SL/serverless-permission-generator)

-This module will allow creation of the above generated policy json to facilitate environments where terraform is used.
+This module will allow creation of the above generated policy json in AWS automatically to facilitate environments where terraform is used.

 ## Example Usage